linode/docs/docs/platform/tokyo2-migration/index.md

 1. If the Linode was running before the migration started, it will be automatically booted after the migration completes.
 If the Linode was not running, it will remain offline after the migration.

-You will be able to monitor the progress of your Linode's migration from that Linode's dashboard.
+You will be able to monitor the progress of your Linode's migration from its dashboard.
 While waiting on the migration to complete, [update your DNS records](#update-dns-records) to use your new IP addresses.
 DNS changes can take time to propagate, so we recommend doing this quickly after the migration is initiated.

-When the migration finishes, you may need to update your Linode's [network configuration]((#update-your-network-configuration)) to use the new IPs.
+When the migration finishes, you may need to update your Linode's [network configuration](#update-your-network-configuration) to use the new IPs.

-### Clone your Linodes
+### Option 2: Clone your Linodes

 Because migrating a Linode will power it down during the migration, your Linode's services will be offline during that time.
-Also, if you run a cluster of multiple Linodes for a service, then migrating one or more of them may cause problems for the cluster.
+In addition, if you run a cluster of multiple Linodes for a service, then migrating one or more of them may cause problems for the cluster.

 To avoid these issues, you can instead create new Linodes in Tokyo 2 and then **clone** your Tokyo 1 Linode's disks to them.
 Performing a clone will create exact copies of your disks on the new Linode.